sdondley/Dist-Zilla-for-Beginners/tutorial6.md

 ## Exploring Your New Factory

-If you've successfully created your new workarea, look inside and you'll see that we have your `dist.ini` file with all the plugins and parameters we supplied in your `plugins.ini` file.
+If you've successfully created your new work area, look inside and you'll see that we have your `dist.ini` file with all the plugins and parameters we supplied in your `plugins.ini` file.
 You'll also see the global configuration parameters at the top of of the `dist.ini` file were added for you.
 You might